Take the quiz

 • Medical relaxants: always under the supervision of a professional, taking some anxiety medication can help alleviate your symptoms and make you feel more relaxed during your visit.

-• Sedation: also under professional supervision and only in cases of extreme necessity, pharmacological sedation will help you feel more relaxed and face the appointment in a state of deep calm.
+• Sedation: Conscious sedation under professional supervision can be used in cases of extreme necessity.
+Pharmacological sedation will help you feel more relaxed and face the appointment in a state of deep calm.
 It's essential not to confuse sedation with anaesthesia.

 Going to the dentist is of vital importance to maintain good oral health.
-Not attending dental check-ups can not only affect your oral health but also your overall health, as the mouth can be the origin of diseases or infections that affect the rest of the body.
-Not attending regular dental health check-ups can lead to the development of gingivitis, halitosis, cavities, or other problems, and also impact cardiovascular diseases, diabetes, or issues during pregnancy.
-Are you still wondering why it is important to go to the dentist?
+Not attending dental check-ups can not affect your oral health and your overall health too.
+The mouth can be the origin of diseases or infections that affect the rest of the body.

 A patient at an Impress clinic with a doctor.

-At Impress, we want taking care of your oral health to always be a pleasant experience.
-That's why we do everything in our power to make our patients feel at ease when visiting us.
+At Impress, we want to take care of your oral health to always a pleasant experience.
+We want you to feel at ease when visiting our dental offices.

-Moreover, in our clinics, you will find a great team of experts who will make you feel at home.
+You will find a great team of experts who will make you feel at home in our dental clinics.
 Our specialists are experienced in various types of dental treatments, including invisible orthodontics, and always seek the best option to maintain or improve your smile.

 If you are interested in discovering what Impress can do for your oral health, visit your nearest Impress clinic.
 You can also schedule an appointment online, by phone at +44 20 3808 1072, or via WhatsApp.